ethycS0/SF90/README.md

     - It passively monitors the websites visited by the user and sends this information to the server running the Python application.
     - Based on the analysis results from the server-side application, the extension displays whether a visited website is legitimate or potentially a phishing attempt.

-## Built by Team SF90 for Smart India Hackathon 2023 (Made By Arjun Salunkhe)
+## Built by Team SF90 for Smart India Hackathon 2023

 ## Installation and Usage